carinapetcu/University-Projects/Advanced Programming Methods/README.md

 Toy Language Interpretor
 ========================

-This is a project written using Java and it is ongoing.
+This is a project written using Java.
 It implements an interpretor for a toy language.
 I implemented it using a Model-View-Controller design pattern, as well as a layered architecture.

 So far, I did the following: